-Under such an agreement the seller bears the cost and risk only till the goods and loaded on the ship of vessel.
-It is also expected out of the seller to take care of all the export clearances.
+Under such an agreement the seller bears the cost.
+Risks are also there only till the goods and loaded on the ship or the vessel.
+The seller has to take care of all the export clearances.

 CFR – Cost and Freight

-As per Cost and Freight rule, the seller has to pay for the carriage of the goods, up to the named port of destination.
-Post that, the seller has to load the goods on the ship that is leave for the country of export, only then that the risk is transferred to the buyer.
+As per the Cost and Freight rule, the seller has to pay for the carriage of the goods, up to the named port of destination.
+Post that, the seller has to load the goods on the ship leaving for the country of export.
+Thereafter, the buyer has to face the risks.

 CIF – Cost, Insurance & Freight

-The terms of CIF are quite similar to CFR, with an exception that the seller is required to get the insurance for the goods while still in transit to the designated port.
+The terms of CIF are quite similar to CFR, with the exception that the seller has to get the insurance for the goods while still in transit to the designated port.
 CIF requires the seller to insure the goods for 110% of their value under at least the minimum cover of the Institute Cargo Clauses of the Institute of London Underwriters (which would be Institute Cargo Clauses (C)), or any similar set of clauses.